 I’ve noticed that good marketers/sales/advertising types generally have a sense of what looks good on them, and how to make the most of their looks.
 They realize that getting a little positive attention and projecting confidence through great shirts, shoes, or eyewear is an advantage.
 Clients expect that a good marketer will help them “look good” in the market – and so they expect that person, whether hired as an employee or external consultant, knows something about projecting an image.
 As a client, you should look for attention to detail in appearance, good health, and energy.
 There are degrees of this – an “over the top” look might mean a person isn’t grounded or has an overdose of Ego (see point 5) but a good, confident look is a good thing!

 I’ve never seen myself as “slightly arrogant” – but I took a personality test recently that revealed this may be the case.
-At first it concerned me… and then I realized that for every question that asked me whether or not I was capable of doing something – I answered “yes” time and time again.
+At first it concerned me…and then I realized that for every question that asked me whether or not I was capable of doing something – I answered “yes” time and time again.
 Now, there is a difference between this and “bold arrogance.”
 Bold arrogance means a person thinks they are better than all others – which is offensive to customers who must be made to feel important.
-But imagine the meek, modest marketer — the one who simply can’t believe you should command top dollar for your offering.
-They would be under-selling you – recommending a price that’s a bit too low.
-Accepting or giving discounts.
-Panicking when a sale takes a little longer than expected.
+But imagine the meek, modest marketer – the one who simply can’t believe you should command top dollar for your offering.
+They would be under-selling you – recommending a price that’s a too low or panicking when a sale takes a little longer than expected, resulting in a discount.
 A good marketer has a decent dose of ego – call it strong confidence, or lack of fear.
-And that ego will ensure your marketers helps you realize full value for your offerings.
+And having that ego will ensure your marketers helps you realize full value for your offerings.

 Now, within these five personality characteristics, I believe there are infinite kinds of people from all walks of life – but I think you’ll agree – the above qualities definitely help in the field of marketing.